zbaumgarten/CSS-Tree-er/README.md

 ## Get coding: Get the starter code

-Today we'll be building Tree-er.
+We'll be building Tree-er.
 The html is complete all we have to do is add the bootstrap code library and apply the appropriate classes.

 ![tree-er compelte](./assets/tree-er-complete.html.png)
 ..